samirm00/Portfolio/README.md

 This project is building a personal portfolio.

-This project ueful for any juonir web devolper who wants to build his portfolio
+This project uesful for any juonir web devolper who wants to build his portfolio

 ### Technology used :